valentinab25/helm-charts/README.md

 ## Usage

 The principles are taken from [Mattia Peri](https://medium.com/@mattiaperi/create-a-public-helm-chart-repository-with-github-pages-49b180dbb417).
-We commit directly to the Master or Main branch.
+We commit directly to the Master or Main branch in the /docs folder.
+This is then published on GitHub Pages.

 To add a chart do: